What is the difference between Swiss fondue and Savoyarde fondue?

 Origin and tradition

 Swiss fondue is considered the historical origin of the dish.
-It finds its roots in the Swiss cantons, where shepherds used hardened cheese, stale bread, and white wine to make a nourishing meal in winter.
+It has its roots in the Swiss cantons, where shepherds used hardened cheese, stale bread, and white wine to make a nourishing meal in winter.

 The main ingredient that distinguishes these two fondues is obviously the choice of cheeses: